containers/podman/docs/podman-run.1.md

 Set environment variables

-This option allows you to specify arbitrary environment variables that are available for the process that will be launched inside of the container.
-If you specify a environment variable without a value, podman will check the host environment for a value or set the environment to "".
-If you specify a environment variable ending in --*--, podman will search the host environment for variables starting with the prefix and add them to the container.
-If you want to add an environment variable with a ***** following it, then you need to set a value.
+This option allows arbitrary environment variables that are available for the process to be launched inside of the container.
+If an environment variable is specified without a value, Podman will check the host environment for a value and set the variable only if it is set on the host.
+If an environment variable ending in __*__ is specified, Podman will search the host environment for variables starting with the prefix and will add those variables to the container.
+If an environment variable with a trailing ***** is specified, then a value must be supplied.

-See **Environment** note below for precedence.
+See [**Environment**](#environment) note below for precedence and examples.

 **--env-host**=*true|false*